Welcome to my interview with Norbert Hirschhorn.

 We don’t have guest speakers.
 As a London-based group we’re very fortunate in having access to many talks and lectures on poetry by leading writers throughout the year, so we prefer to devote our fortnightly meetings to our primary concerns: reading contemporary poetry together and constructively criticising each other’s work.

-Do members of the group get a chance to run/lead a session or part of a session?
+Do members of the group get a chance to run/lead a session

 As mentioned above, a different member gets to lead the opening section of each meeting by nominating a published poem for discussion, distributing copies, reading it out, and giving reasons for choosing it.
 Beyond that, our meetings are only lightly chaired by one of the co-ordinators, as we all tend to run each session very cooperatively together.